Aquafina-water-bottle/jp-mining-note/wiki/JPResources.md

 If you are planning on editing this page, please edit the file above!
 -->

-A collection of tips and tricks, primarily related to CSS and Yomichan.
+A collection of tips and tricks, primarily related to CSS and Yomichan Templates.

 This page was inspired by [Marv's resources page](https://github.com/MarvNC/JP-Resources), which has a bunch of different but equally awesome resources.